World Cup semi-finals preview: analysis and predictions for Argentina v Croatia and France v Morocco

 Will Olivier Giroud score in this game? (includes extra time)

-Do you agree that Giroud will score in this semi-final (includes extra time)?
-How many shots on target will France have in this game (includes extra time)?
-Make predictions to win a cash prize in Opta Challenge ahead of France v Morocco…
+Do you agree that Giroud will score in this semi-final including in extra time?
+How many shots on target will France have in this game also including extra time?
+Make your own predictions to win a cash prize in the Opta Challenge ahead of France v Morocco…

 Follow The Offside Rule Podcast on Twitter @OffsideRulePod